OpenContributionsProject/opencontributionssite/src/pages/open source for non-developers.md

 ## What is Open Source?

-Open source is products and tools containing source code and designs that the public can modify and change.
-Think of them as Google Slides or Microsoft PowerPoint presentations you create with your team for business meetings, but for software engineers, backend engineers, frontend developers, and other folks from different industries.
+Open source is software containing source code that is freely modified and redistributed.
+Unlike products that contain proprietary code, open source code can be viewed by developers worldwide.
+It can also allows people to propose changes, which fosters a collaborative working environment.

 ## Why do Products Become Open Source?